 The ten best cities in the world and other top performers

-London came in as the best city worldwide for the seventh year in a row.
+London came in as the best city worldwide for the eighth year in a row.
 Others among the top ten are:

 - London